a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

 exist in production networks that are not supported by the BYFN sample.
 In this section, we’ll talk through the process of updating them.

-Fabric CA container
+Mchain CA container
 ~~~~~~~~~~~~~~~~~~~

-To learn how to upgrade your Fabric CA server, click over to the `CA documentation. <http://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html#upgrading-the-server>`_
+To learn how to upgrade your Mchain CA server, click over to the `CA documentation. <http://hyperledger-mchain-ca.readthedocs.io/en/latest/users-guide.html#upgrading-the-server>`_

 Upgrade Node SDK clients
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Upgrade Fabric CA before upgrading Node SDK clients.
+.. note:: Upgrade Mchain CA before upgrading Node SDK clients.

 Use NPM to upgrade any ``Node.js`` client by executing these commands in the root directory of your application:

 ..  code:: bash

-  npm install fabric-client@1.2
+  npm install mchain-client@1.2

-  npm install fabric-ca-client@1.2
+  npm install mchain-ca-client@1.2

-These commands install the new version of both the Fabric client and Fabric-CA client and write the new versions ``package.json``.
+These commands install the new version of both the Mchain client and Mchain-CA client and write the new versions ``package.json``.

 Upgrading the Kafka cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is not required, but it is recommended that the Kafka cluster be upgraded and
-kept up to date along with the rest of Fabric.
+kept up to date along with the rest of Mchain.
 Newer versions of Kafka support
 older protocol versions, so you may upgrade Kafka before or after the rest of
-Fabric.
+Mchain.

-If you followed the `Upgrading Your Network to v1.1 tutorial <http://hyperledger-fabric.readthedocs.io/en/release-1.1/upgrading_your_network_tutorial.html>`_,
+If you followed the `Upgrading Your Network to v1.1 tutorial <http://hyperledger-mchain.readthedocs.io/en/release-1.1/upgrading_your_network_tutorial.html>`_,
 your Kafka cluster should be at v1.0.0.
 If it isn't, refer to the official Apache
 Kafka documentation on `upgrading Kafka from previous versions`__ to upgrade the
 Kafka cluster brokers.